Dongjia0601/Software-Project/README.md

 1. Locate `src/main/java/com/comp2042/Main.java` in the Project view.
 2. Right-click and select **Run 'Main'**.

+**Note:**
-**Note:** If you encounter "JavaFX runtime components are missing" error, use the Maven plugin method (`javafx:run`) for consistent execution.
+- If you encounter "JavaFX runtime components are missing" error, use the Maven plugin method (`javafx:run`) for consistent execution.
+- The application window will automatically center on your screen upon launch.
+- First-time launch will create configuration directory `~/.tetris/` in your user home directory.

 **Running Tests**
 ```bash
 mvn test
 ```
 Or use the Maven tool window: **Lifecycle > test**

+This will execute all 450 unit tests across 44 test files.
+Expected result: **450 tests passed, 0 failures**.

 ## Implemented and Working Properly